 If your primary concern is ensuring your door never falls victim to changes in trend but instead remains timeless, a neutral colour is probably the way to go.
 The likes of cream, grey and taupe come into their own here.
 They also make life easier in the event of future home improvements, given their versatility.

 While not strictly a colour, wood stain shares the same benefits.

-All that considered white remains the most popular colour for front doors in the UK.
+All that considered white remains the most popular colour for standard and luxury front doors in the UK.
 This should perhaps come as no surprise given its adaptability.
 As the old adage states, ‘white goes with anything’.
 Its crisp and calm appearance still appeal in 2020, despite homeowners never having as many options.